Mnemotechnician/new-console/README.md

 which is superior to that provided by the vanilla game or any other mod.

+## V8
+See https://github.com/SMOLKEYS/new-console-hardline .
+The original NewConsole repository is discontinued.

 ## V7
 Starting from NC-1.4.1, NewConsole requires mindustry v136 or never to run.
 If you're still on v135.2, you can visit the "releases" page and download a v1.4 or an older version.